6 Golden Tips for Absolutely Winning an Arm Wrestling Match

 4. BEAT THE HAND, NOT THE ARM.

 There are three basic procedures in arm wrestling, according to Hale: shoulder press, the hook, and the top roll.
 The shoulder press strengthens the shoulder right behind the arm, pushing the opposing appendage down as if you were performing a triceps pressdown.
 The hook is complex, varying pressure from all sides and combining pulling motions to bend the wrist behind.
 For the best chance of winning, opt for the top roll, which involves sliding your hand up your opponent’s so your grip is attacking the top portion nearest the fingers.
 That way, he or she is selecting fewer major muscle groups to resist.
 “When you beat the hand, the arm follows,” Hale says.
+You can also watch movies on using any media players.
 Because this is more strategy than strength, you might wind up toppling some formidable-looking contestants.

 5. IN A STALEMATE, WAIT FOR AN OPENING.